 Policy What Eviden ce Achieving Plan Objective?
-Consistent with NPPF/PPG Malmesbury Area Neighbourhood Plan Housing Requirement 2006 to 2026 Housing already provided for Housing to be identified Completions Specific Remaining to Wiltshire Council's Updated Housing Requirement For Malmesbury From 2006 To 2019.
+Consistent with NPPF/PPG Malmesbury Area Neighbourhood Plan Housing Requirement 2006 to 2026 Wiltshire Council's Updated Housing Requirement For Malmesbury From 2006 To 2019.
 (Figures from last 5 Year Land Supply Review 2019).
-Area Requirement Housing already provided for igures from YES Malmesbury Neighbourhood Plan is effective for delivering new housing until 2026.
-A new additional figure of 95 new dwellings to be built until 2036 in YES Malmesbury 2006-26 885 2006-14 Permitted Sites 219 Strategic sites be identified Completions 2006-2019 Permitted sites and allocations Malmesbury, has been suggested by Town 510 273 86 0 151 Malmesbury 885 812 176 Wiltshire Council as part of their Local Plan Community 1395 756 333 0 306 Town 510 402 179 Review.
-Area Total ighbourhood Plan Remainder Community 1395 1214 355 Source: Wiltshire Neighbourhood I dwellings) As can be seen, Council Housing Plan Allocations a over all 78% of t Land Supply State nd corrected to allo ement, published ow for the double sing requiremen d June 2014 exclude counting of East ding Malmesbury As may be se Malmesbury' exceeded wit pipeline to be Requirement Less Complet :: 885 :ions: 812 t until 2026 h as been However, this figure has already been exceeded by housing being built or in the pipeline.
+YES Malmesbury Neighbourhood Plan is effective for delivering new housing until YES Area Requirement 2006-26 Housing alread Completions 2006-14 dy provided for Specific Permitted Sites Housing to Strategic sites be identified Remaining to be identified Area Requirement 2006-26 Housing alrea for Completions Permitted 2026.
+A new additional figure of 95 new dwellings to be built until 2036 in Malmesbury Town 885 483 219 0 183 2006-2019 sites and allocations Malmesbury, has been suggested by Remainder 510 273 86 0 151 Malmesbury Town 885 812 176 Wiltshire Council as part of their Local Plan Review 1 .
+Area Total 1395 756 333 0 306 Remainder 510 402 179 neview Source: Wiltshin Neighbourhood dwellings) As can be seen, 270 dwellings allocated in the Neighbourhood Plan includes 180 dwellings at Filands Source: Wiltshire Council Housing Land Supply Statement, published June 2014 excluding Malmesbury Neighbourhood Plan Allocations and corrected to allow for the double counting of East Cottage (8 dwellings) As can be seen, over all 78% of the minimum housing requirement has planning permission or has been built within the first eight years of the twenty-year period 2006-2026.
+As may be se Malmesbury' exceeded wit pipeline to be s requiremen th permitted s e built: t until 2026 h as been However, this figure has already been exceeded by housing being built or in the pipeline.